 Schengen visa insurance provides cover for several things.
 They are as follows:

-Some Schengen travel insurance policies do provide cover for covid-19 medical expenses.
+Some Schengen travel insurance policies do provide coverage for covid-19 medical expenses.
 However, the covid-19 insurance amount, as well as benefits, vary from insurer to insurer.
 So, while purchasing a Schengen insurance plan, check the insurance policy documents properly.